 Here are the most common mistakes people make during a duck dive, so you know what to avoid when perfecting yours:

-- Kicking too early: You need to ensure your fins are submerged before you kick.
+- Kicking too early: You need to submerge your fins before you kick.
 This will allow you to start the dive in a streamlined position and avoid splashing around on the surface.

-- Not equalizing enough: As we talked about before, missing an equalization can ruin your dive.
+- Not equalizing enough: As we discussed before, missing an equalization can ruin your dive.
 Make sure to equalize on the surface and then throughout the duck dive.
-Do not wait until you are a few feet underwater, this is too late.
+Do not wait until you are a few feet underwater; this is too late.

-- Not heading horizontally down: It’s easy to mistake the position your body is in when you start kicking downwards, and you might head down in a diagonal direction instead of straight down.
-To make sure you are heading down horizontally, ensure your body is at a 90-degree angle before you bring your legs up.
+- Not heading horizontally down: When you start kicking downwards, it’s easy to mistake your body’s position, and you might head down in a diagonal direction instead of straight down.
+To ensure you are heading down horizontally, provide your body at a 90-degree angle before you bring your legs up.

 - Trying to look down: Looking down in the direction you’re going will stretch the neck and make it harder to equalize, and it might even lead to a trachea squeeze.
 Remember to tuck your chin and look straight ahead on the way down.